arashnm80/arashnm80.github.io/quotes.md

 > Any change is a mean to produce energy.

-> Any worthwhile venture involves risk.

-> The three most harmful addictions are heroin, carbohydrates, and a monthly salary.

-> World is full of lonely people afraid to make the first move.

-> I'm not gonna let the fear of striking out keep me from playing the game.

 > Marketing is like sex, only losers pay for it.

 > Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?